 Central to our teaching methodology is the CLT approach, emphasizing interaction and student-centered learning.
-This approach ensures students actively use English in various contexts, whether it's academic discourse, everyday conversations, or business English.
+This approach ensures students actively use English in various contexts, whether it's academic discourse, or everyday conversations.
 Key features of our CLT approach include: